jonnypeace/PyLockr/README.md

 * Include an NGINX reverse proxy setup, with some security protocols
 * Apply more web app security
 * A frontpage png that doesn't mention my name...
+* Automatic Password Generation

+If there are features you'd like to see, i welcome feedback and contributions.

+Limitations...

+* Testing.
+I'm one person, learning as I go.
+* No mandatory requirement for HTTPS, but I would highly recommend using HTTPS.
+* Uncertain how imports from other password managers will work.
+Only tested with Brave browser and Vaultwarden
+* Documentation.
+This might take some time to get right, but it is a simple web app, and hopefully i've explained most of it.
+* No 2FA.
+I've been on the fence with this, but it's probably needed.
+I have planned to use this behind wireguard, in isolation, behind reverse proxies etc etc. Not everyone will do this though, so if you really want this let me know.

+### Contact Details

+If you would like to help, contribute, provide feedback (good or bad), I will always be willing to listen.
+Feel free to raise Github issues.

+You can get me on jonnypeace@outlook.com (but i will warn you, i'm a busy person)